The Best 243 Ammo for Target Shooting

 HP

-Their accuracy is increased with a polymer tip and a boat tail.
-A hollow point boat tail (HPBT) is a favorite amongst reloaders because they're incredibly accurate and easy to work with when reloading.
+A hollow point boat tail (HPBT) is a favorite among reloaders because it's incredibly accurate and easy to work with.

 Hollow points are not legal to hunt with in all states, so check your regulations before purchasing ammo.